Baptists: Anabaptist influence view

-Perpetuity and succession view
+Successionist and perpetuity view

 Traditional Baptist historians write from the perspective that Baptists had existed since the time of Christ.
 Proponents of the Baptist successionist or perpetuity view consider the Baptist movement to have existed independently from Roman Catholicism and prior to the Protestant Reformation.
+This view has been characterized as "apologetic and polemical" and "without consideration of a critical, scientific methodology".

-The perpetuity view is often identified with The Trail of Blood, a booklet of five lectures by J.M.
-Carrol published in 1931.
-Other Baptist writers who advocate the successionist theory of Baptist origins are John T. Christian, Thomas Crosby, G. H. Orchard, J. M. Cramp, William Cathcart, Adam Taylor and D. B. Ray.
-This view was also held by English Baptist preacher, Charles Spurgeon as well as Jesse Mercer, the namesake of Mercer University.
+The perpetuity view is often identified with The Trail of Blood, a booklet of five lectures by James Milton Carroll published in 1931.
+Other Baptist writers who advocated the successionist theory of Baptist origins are John T. Christian and Thomas Crosby.
+This view was held by English Baptist preacher Charles Spurgeon as well as Jesse Mercer, the namesake of Mercer University.
 In 1898 William Whitsitt was pressured to resign his presidency of the Southern Baptist Theological Seminary for denying Baptist successionism.

 Baptist origins in the United Kingdom

-In 1612, Thomas Helwys established a Baptist congregation in London, consisting of congregants from Smyth's church.
-A number of other Baptist churches sprang up, and they became known as the General Baptists.
-The Particular Baptists were established when a group of Calvinist Separatists adopted believers' Baptism.
-The Particular Baptists consisted of seven churches by 1644 and had created a confession of faith called the First London Confession of Faith.
+In 1612 Helwys returned to England and settled the Amsterdam church in London, to support the Puritan reforms.
+A number of Nonconformist Baptist churches were formed, and they became known as the General Baptists.
+The Particular Baptists were established when a group of Dissenters adopted credobaptism in the 1630s.
+The Particular Baptists consisted of seven churches by 1644 and had drafted up a confession of faith called the First London Confession of Faith.